DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-01 Narrative Designer Meeting.md

 # Narrative Designer Meeting
 - The title for the "Mad Mage" is now the "Archmage of the High Court".
 This is what Allister and his allies will refer to him as.
-His actual name ca
+His actual name can come later because I'm still not feeling anything in particular.
-- Lowkey, more interesting names for enemies, too.
-Mainly the knight armor
-	- The name is gonna stay as Knight
+- The knight enemy is pretty generic.
+Might need to completely revise this to make it more interesting and unique.
 - Names for the different areas of the game
-	- It wont make sense for the mage to really give exposition about things are.
-They weren't like that when he was creating them
+	- It wont make sense for the Archmage to give exposition about what things are in his notes.
+Things weren't like that when he created them
-	- It would only really make sense for things to be explained purely exegetically or Allister names things
+	- It would only really make sense:
+		- for things to be explained & named purely exegetically
+		- OR Allister names things himself and makes the names kinda silly or witty.
+The names for the areas could be something l
 	- Allister could be the one naming things
-	- Could be something simple like "the beginning"
+	-
 - Which ally character is the one creating the tome / upgrading it?
 	- Tarun can be the person who walks Allister through the process of creating the tome.
 	- An idea: y'know how like in textbooks, there are questions at the end of chapters?
 These could be the questions that Tarun asks Allister to help him learn more about the world.